A person attaching a ceiling hook into a wall

 • Plastic hooks with anchors

-See also How to Mount Philips Hue Behind Tv
+See also How High to Mount Tv in Master Bedroom

 Each of these types of hooks has its own specific use case, and choosing the right one will depend on factors such as the weight of the object, the size and shape of the hook, and how much work you’re willing to do to install it.